Home

 The category is growing fast.
 MarketsandMarkets forecasts the intent data market will hit $5.2B by 2027 at a 25% CAGR, with signal-based platforms taking the largest slice.
 TrustRadius found that 87% of B2B buyers now self-serve before talking to a vendor, which means most of the buying journey is happening in public feeds and community threads, not on your pricing page.

-Process flow diagram showing how social media signals move from capture through workflow into marketing campaigns for B2B SaaS teams
+Process flow diagram showing how social media signals move from capture through workflow into marketing campaigns

 Which social signals matter for marketing?